analogdevicesinc/PyTrinamic/doc/overview.md

 Most of Trinamic's modules also support TMCL, the *Trinamic Motion Control Language*.
 TMCL provides access to all of those parameters aswell as motion control (e.g. `ROL` - *Rotate left*, `ROR` - *Rotate right*) and control flow.
-For more details on how to use the module part of this library, take a look into [module documentation](module.md).
+For more details on how to use the module part of this library, take a look into [modules documentation](modules.md).
 For more details on TMCL and the module you are using, look into the TMCL firmware documentation of your module.
 It can be downloaded from the [Trinamic website](https://www.trinamic.com/products/modules/).